Theresia, a dip in chamber musicBy Theresia

 Last but not least, even if not so well known, is the String Quintet in G major n.
 23 by Giuseppe Maria Cambini: anyone who thought Boccherini was the first purveyor of string quintets with two cellos, would be wrong.
 Giuseppe Maria Cambini (1729–?83) was 14 years Boccherini’s senior and wrote 114 of them, a number that may actually exceed that of his younger compatriot.
 Both men were born in Italy, Boccherini in Lucca, Cambini in Livorno.
 But other than the commonality of their birth country, their careers took them in very different directions.

 Boccherini, as we know, headed to Madrid, where he was employed by the Infante Luis Antonio, younger brother of King Charles III.
-Cambini located to Paris around 1770, but wisely did not seek royal patronage in a monarchical succession that would soon enough disappear.
+Cambini located in Paris around 1770, but wisely did not seek royal patronage in a monarchical succession that would soon enough disappear.
 Instead, Cambini managed to make it on his own, concentrating mainly on the writing of more than 600 purely instrumental works.
 Although it must be said that Cambini played little part in the radical musical developments of the Classical period, his music is richly textured, mellifluous, agreeably harmonized, and lengthily worked out.